Corp Naomh: Reverse plate

 The back plate is made from bronze and dominated by a grid of interlinked equal-sized openwork crosses.
 Its badly damaged upper-side panels are stepped so that the plate is narrower at the top than at the base.
 The crosses are positioned on a separate plate and are similar to those on the Soiscél Molaisse, the Shrine of Miosach (both 11th-century), and other contemporary Irish relic containers.
 The crosses date to roughly the initial 9th- or 10th-century phase, but may have been produced slightly later independently.
 A full-length but now incomplete cross is riveted to the openwork plate.
-Both its upper shaft and end of its left arm are missing, although the remaining traces indicate that they matched, in length and width, the corresponding sections of the cross on the front.
-Each arm is positioned within a band of interlace and the lower shaft is within fields of interlace.
-In turn, the interlace is lined with niello, most of which is lost; only traces of inset sliver wires remain.
+Both its upper shaft and the end of its left arm are missing, although the remaining traces indicate that they matched, in length and width, the corresponding sections of the cross on the front.
+Each arm is positioned within a band of interlace, and the lower shaft is within fields of interlace.
+In turn, the interlace is lined with niello, most of which is lost; only traces of inset silver wires remain.

 Leather case

 An undated portable leather case (polaire) was also acquired by the RIA in 1887.
 It consists of three pieces edge-sewn together: rectangular front and backs ends, and an oval flap which corresponds in shape to the shrine's cap and thus the bell's handle.
 The flap has rows of holes larger than those for the stitches attaching the case's three main components, indicating that the case was once sewn shut, so that, according to Bourke "the Corp Naomh could be used but not seen".

-The large diagonal cross on the case's front consists of two overlapping leather straps sewn onto the case.
+The diagonal cross on the case's front consists of two overlapping leather straps sewn onto the case.
 Although it cannot be dated on stylistic grounds, the case is generally assumed to be post-medieval.